 Butterwort is a perennial that will grow new rosettes each year, expanding its size as the plant gets larger.
 You can grow the plant fully outdoors, including during the winter, if you live in USDA zones 10 and 11.

 These teeny-tiny plants are easy to miss if you aren’t paying attention.
-Their leaves are a yellow to green color and slightly greasy to the touch.
+Their carnivorous leavesz are a yellow to green color and slightly greasy to the touch.
 The plant produces low rosettes and springtime flowers in shades of yellow, purple, pink, or white

 The best environment for planting butterwort will be one that is somewhat boggy and with alkaline soil.
-The soil should be nutrient-poor.
-Remember, your plant will be targeting insects for most of the nutrients it needs.
+The potting soil should be nutrient-poor.
+Remember, your plant will be catching insects for most of the nutrients it needs.
 These release nitrogen for the plant to use.

-Grow your plant in full sun to partial shade, ideally in soil that never dries out.
+Additionally, remember not to let the soil dry out.
 If you grow in a container, it should have decent drainage and be placed in a mixture of sphagnum moss, vermiculite, and sand.

 The best and easiest way to propagate butterworts is to do so by seed.
-You can always plant by taking leaf cuttings or divisions, but growing from seed is the easiest way to grow these plants.
+You can always plant by taking leaf cuttings or divisions, but growing from seed is the easiest way to grow butterworts.
 After all, that’s usually how they spread in the wild!

 You can use a lightweight potting mixture in a container, filling the pot up to the top.
 Don’t breathe seeds – instead, just sow them on top of the moistened soil.